-The virus that causes mumps can cause orchitis as well.
+The virus that causes mumps can cause orchitis, as well.
 Most common in young boys (rare in boys younger than 10 years), orchitis begins four to six days after mumps begins.
-A third of boys will develop orchitis from mumps and end up with a condition called testicular atrophy (shrinking of the testicles).
+A third of boys with mumps will develop orchitis and end up with a condition called testicular atrophy (shrinking of the testicles).
 That’s why it is so critical for all children, boys especially, to have shots to protect them from getting the childhood disease of mumps.

-You may be at risk for non-sexually transmitted orchitis if you haven’t had proper vaccination against mumps, if you get urinary tract infections, if you are older than 45 years, or if you frequently have a catheter placed into your bladder.
+You may be at risk for non-sexually transmitted orchitis if you haven’t had proper vaccination against mumps, if you get urinary tract infections, if you are older than age 45, or if you frequently have a catheter placed into your bladder.